mdsteinkamp/phase-2-project/README.md

 As a beginner with React I wanted to get some practice building a basic react app with some CSS styling.
 I used ```styled-components``` for CSS and ```react-switch``` for a light/dark mode switch.

+The db.json file is intialized with some track info for example purposes

 ## Installation
 In node, run ```npm run server``` and in a second terminal tab run ```npm start``` to open the app in the browser